Social Media and Showrooming: Tips for Retailers

 Strategies for Brick-and-Mortar Retailers

-Showrooming is based on an inherent advantage brick-and-mortar retailers have over their online counterparts: the potential to generate exceptional and well-rounded customer experiences.
+Showrooming is based on an inherent advantage that brick-and-mortar retailers have over their online counterparts: the potential to generate exceptional and well-rounded customer experiences.
 While Internet sellers compete on price and convenience, physical store retailers have the ability to create truly seamless experiences that add value to their products through a careful combination of product, environment and service.

 For example, leading retailers are already using proprietary apps, third-party apps and mobile-optimized websites that encourage in-store interactions with brand websites.
 Brick-and-mortar retailers are also leveraging other tactics like push notifications, QR codes and special promotions to create value in the physical store space.
 The ability to order online and enjoy an expedited in-store pick up process is becoming a popular buying option because it combines online and offline elements to deliver a “best of both worlds” experience to consumers.